Understanding tuition and fees

 Residency

 The student’s residency/domiciliary classification determines whether tuition is billed at the in-state or out-of-state rate.
 Eligibility for in-state tuition is governed by the Code of Virginia.
 Residency/domiciliary classification is determined at the time of admission to VCU.
-To request a review of the initial residency/domiciliary determination, contact the Office of Records and Registration.
+To request a review of the initial residency/domiciliary determination, contact the Office of the University Registrar.

 In-state students who exceed 125% of the credit hours needed to complete their program will be assessed a tuition surcharge.